MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ### Edit a merged field

-1. Select a merged field and choose **Edit**.
-The Combine fields pane displays.
+1. Select a merged column and choose **Edit**.
+The Combine columns pane displays.

 1. Specify how to combine or merge the fields from one of three options:
     - **Importance**: Identifies the winner value based on importance rank specified for the participating fields.
 It's the default merge option.
 Select **Move up/down** to set the importance ranking.